DominikStiller/tudelft-damage-identification/README.md

 ## Setup
 To get started with development:
+1. Ensure that Python 3.7-3.9 are installed (newer and older versions are not supported by PyTorch).
-1. Clone the GitHub repository by clicking on the green "Code" button above and follow the instructions.
+2. Clone the GitHub repository by clicking on the green "Code" button above and follow the instructions.
-2. Open the cloned folder in PyCharm (other IDEs can be used, adjust the following instructions accordingly).
+3. Open the cloned folder in PyCharm (other IDEs can be used, adjust the following instructions accordingly).
-3. Add a new interpreter in a [Virtualenv environment](https://docs.python.org/3/tutorial/venv.html).
+4. Add a new interpreter in a [Virtualenv environment](https://docs.python.org/3/tutorial/venv.html).
 This ensures isolation so that the packages for this project do not conflict with your preinstalled ones.
-4. Install all required packages by opening `requirements.txt` and clicking "Install requirements".
+5. Install all required packages by opening `requirements.txt` and clicking "Install requirements".
 This ensures that everyone uses the same package versions, preventing bugs that might be hard to find.
-5. Read the code and Git guidelines in this document so the code stays consistent and clear.
+6. Read the code and Git guidelines in this document so the code stays consistent and clear.

 To run the code from the console:
 1. Make sure you are in the project directory.